cyberark/conjur/README.md

    root@f39015718062:/src/conjur#
    ```

-   Once the `start` script finishes, you're in a Bash shell inside the Conjur
+   Once the `start` script finishes, you're in a Bash shell in the Conjur
    server container.

-   After staring Conjur, your instance will be configured with the following:
-   * Account: `cucumber`
-   * User: `admin`
-   * Password: Run `conjurctl role retrieve-key cucumber:user:admin` inside the container shell to retrieve the admin user API key (which is also the password)

-  #### LDAP Authentication
+   **LDAP Authentication**

-   To enable a user to log into Conjur using LDAP credentials, run `start` with the `--authn-ldap` flag:
+   To use LDAP to authentication, run `start` with the `--authn-ldap` flag:

    ```sh-session
    $ cd dev